Last Updated on July 23, 2021

 225 S Poplar S

 Why even eat a meal if you can’t do it in style?!
-Haymaker in Uptown is not only a stunning Charlotte restaurant inside, but also dishes out a menu to rival the beauty.
+Haymaker in Uptown is among the most stunning restaurants in Charlotte, with a menu to rival its aesthetics.

-This is definitely a restaurant where you are going to want to order a cocktail as their drink menu is as carefully thought out as their food.
+Haymaker is definitely a restaurant where you will want to order a cocktail as their drink menu is as carefully thought out as their food.

 2909 N Davidson St

-This place is where many come for the beer, but even more people stay for the food!
-Heist Brewery in NoDa brews inventive and tasty beer and very good food.
+This place is where many come for the beer, but people stay for the food even more!
+Heist Brewery in NoDa brews inventive and tasty beer and excellent food.

 With some of the best beer cheese in North Carolina and interesting flatbreads, Heist Brewery is one of those restaurants in Charlotte that doubles as a brewery.